-- 108. The system now has the facility to calculate the amount of Childcare Grant to which a student is entitled.
+46. The system now has the facility to calculate the amount of Childcare Grant to which a student is entitled.
 Using the information on the CCG1 form, the weekly childcare costs for term-time weeks and non term-time weeks are entered, along with any exceptions to these standard amounts on the Childcare Estimates screen.
 The system will first apply a pro-rata to any amounts falling in non Monday to Sunday weeks in the first and last weeks of the academic year.
-Where amounts are entered in the 'Exceptions' section, no pro rata is applied.
+Where the amounts are entered in the 'Exceptions' section, pro-rata will not be applied.
 The system will then apply the 85% calculation.
 There is a facility to override the automatic assessment of Childcare Grant should this be deemed appropriate.
-Any manual override of the automatic Childcare Grant assessment should be fully explained on the system Notes facility to assist other staff when dealing with student enquiries. - 109.
+Any manual override of the automatic Childcare Grant assessment should be fully explained on the system Notes facility to assist other staff when dealing with student enquiries.

 If the student receives a Childcare Grant the assessment is provisional until all the childcare costs for the academic year have been confirmed and the entitlement checked accordingly.
 At that point the entitlement may be finalised.
-This may only be possible at the start of the next academic year if childcare is required for the long vacation. - 110.
-It should be indicated that the assessment is provisional by selecting the Provisional flag on the Validate Evidence screen.. - 111.
+This may only be possible at the start of the next academic year if childcare is required for the long vacation.

 Annex 1 includes a summary timetable showing what actions SFW should take during the course of the academic year.